ajschumacher/gadsdc/20-map_reduce/README.md

 [Slides](slides.pdf) on map-reduce.

-Walk-through for doing map-reduce on Amazon Elastic MapReduce:
+Walk-through for doing map-reduce on Amazon Elastic MapReduce (EMR):

 #### The AWS Command Line Interface (CLI)